-With a view to resolve the qualified opinion, the Management intends to undertake the following actions within the financial year of the Group ending 31st July, 2023:
+With a view to resolve the qualified opinion, the Management intends to undertake the following actions within the financial year of the Group ending 31st July, 2024:

-- A. the Management intends to continue the discussion and communication with Tin Fok with a view to obtain further information concerning (i) the novated loan with an aim to ease the auditor's concern on the credit risks of the loan to Mr. Sio and (ii) the ongoing performance of the Hotel to resolve the lack of sufficient appropriate audit evidence on the key assumptions for the cash flow projection to be used to estimate the value in use of the Hotel; and - B. taking note of the credit risks concern as raised by the auditor, the Company is actively seeking opportunities and approaching potential buyers, including but not limited to the existing shareholders of Tin Fok such as Mr Sio's family members, or independent third party to acquire the Group's interest in Tin Fok as well as the corresponding amount receivables.
-The Company believes that such disposal would resolve the existing credit risks concerns of the auditor, and would keep the shareholders of the Company informed of any updates of such proposal.
+- A. the Management intends to continue the discussion and communication with Tin Fok with a view to (i) obtain regular updates concerning the loan to and interest receivables from Entity A and (ii) follow up with Tin Fok's management on the repayment of the amount due from an associate and the dividend receivable from an associate; and - B. taking note of the credit risks concern, the Company is still actively seeking opportunities and approaching potential buyers, including but not limited to the existing shareholders of Tin Fok, or independent third party to acquire the Group's interest in Tin Fok as well as the corresponding amount receivables.
+The Company believes that such disposal would resolve the existing credit risks concerns, and would keep the shareholders of the Company informed of any updates of such proposal.
 As of the date of this report, no binding agreement in relation to the proposed disposal has been entered into.

-The Management has been and is continuing to obtain further information from Tin Fok with a view to agreeing with the independent auditor of the Company in relation to the appropriate ECL allowance (if any).
-As such, other than the audit qualification on the 2022 comparative figures (and the corresponding profit and losses resulting from the qualification of the opening balances for 2023), the Management expects that there will not be any further audit modifications on the above matters in the auditor's report of the Group for the financial year ending 31st July, 2023.
+The Management has been and is continuing to obtain further information from Tin Fok, especially on the recoverability of loan to and interest receivables from Entity A, with a view to providing sufficient appropriate audit evidence to the independent auditor of the Company in relation to the amount of ECL allowance (if any).
+If the independent auditor of the Company can perform satisfactory audit procedures and this matter can be disposed of properly, other than the audit qualification on the 2023 comparative figures (and the corresponding profit and losses resulting from the qualification of the opening balances for 2024), the Management expects that there will not be any further audit modifications on the interest in an associate arising from the assessment of the amount of ECL on the loan to and interest receivable from Entity A in the auditor's report of the Group for the financial year ending 31st July, 2024.

-If the Company's interest in and receivables from Tin Fok were disposed of during the year ended 31st July, 2023, the Management are of the view that, and the independent auditor of the Company also agrees that, other than the audit qualification on the 2022 comparative figures (and the corresponding profit and losses resulting from the qualification of the opening balances for 2023), further audit qualification on the above matters would unlikely arise in the auditor's report of the Group for the financial year ending 31st July, 2023.
+If the Company's interest in and receivables from Tin Fok were disposed of during the year ended 31st July, 2024, the Management are of the view that, other than the audit qualification on the 2023 comparative figures (and the corresponding profit and losses resulting from the qualification of the opening balances for 2024), further audit qualification on the interest in an associate and receivables from an associate would unlikely arise in the auditor's report of the Group for the financial year ending 31st July, 2024.